ibm-cloud-docs/cloud-databases/learn-size-guidance.md

 ```

 Examples:
-- For the Compose for PostgreSQL example with 5 GB RAM, you’ll get:
+- For the Compose for PostgreSQL example with 5 GB RAM, you get:
     ```bash
     >>> estimate(5120, 'postgresql')
     Per-Member: